storacha/specs/w3-provider.md

 > If there is a notion of sharing capabilities it's usually limited & very domain specific.
 Sharing across applications is extremely rare and usually involves large cross-organizational efforts.

 With a [UCAN][] based authorization model, things are different.
-User creates a (name)space _(addressed by [did:key][] URI)_ locally and can delegate set of capabilities to an agent _(also addressed by [did:key][] URI)_ that acts on user behalf.
-Agent can invoke any of the delegated capabilities or (re)delegate them.
-This model enables a wide range of possibilities that are difficult, to impossible, in the web2 model.
-Capabilities form the protocol, making sharing and interop implicit in every layer of the stack.
-Inevitably this breaks 1 to 1 correlation between users and spaces.
+A user creates a (name)space _(addressed by [did:key][] URI)_ locally and can delegate a set of capabilities to an agent _(also addressed by [did:key][] URI)_ that acts on the user's behalf.
+The user's software "agent" can invoke any of the delegated capabilities or (re)delegate them.
+This model enables a wide range of possibilities that are difficult or impossible in the web2 model.
+Capabilities can be assembled into a protocol, making sharing and interop implicit in every layer of the stack.
+Inevitably this breaks the 1 to 1 correlation between users and spaces.
 Each user may have access to a multitude of spaces _(that they either own or were delegated access to)_ and multiple users may have access to the same (shared) space.

 > The implications of this are tremendous, we are no longer building apps behind walled gardens, but rather tap into the rich network of information with self describing protocols.